allison-johnson/sinatra-practice-it/notes.md

 To do
-- Edit a question's topics
+- Edit page for students

 - Seed database!

 - Radio buttons for difficulty

-- Edit page for students

 - Delete pages for questions, students, and topics
     * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?